Viking (cruise line)

 Viking (formerly Viking Cruises) is a cruise line providing river, ocean, and expedition cruises.
 Its operating headquarters are in Basel, Switzerland, and its marketing headquarters are in Los Angeles, California.

-The company has three divisions, Viking River Cruises, Viking Ocean Cruises, and Viking Expeditions.
-As of February 2020, it operates a fleet of 76 river vessels and six ocean ships, offering cruises along the rivers and oceans of North and South America, the Caribbean, Europe, Russia, Egypt, China, and Southeast Asia.
+The company has three divisions, Viking River Cruises, Viking Ocean Cruises, and Viking Expeditions, offering cruises along the rivers and oceans of North and South America, the Caribbean, Antarctica, Great Lakes, Europe, Russia, Egypt, China, and Southeast Asia.